jump-dev/JuMP.jl/docs/src/manual/solutions.md

 ## Conflicts

-When the model you input is infeasible, some solvers can help you find the cause of this infeasibility by offering a conflict, i.e., a subset of the constraints that create this infeasibility.
+When the model you input is infeasible, some solvers can help you find the cause of this infeasibility by offering a conflict, that is, a subset of the constraints that create this infeasibility.
 Depending on the solver, this can also be called an IIS (irreducible inconsistent subsystem).